 Origin

-It is advised that before purchasing these fish you observe their swimming and feeding habits, any specimens with sunken bellies may be suffering from malnutrition and will not be in the best of health.
+Before purchasing Thorny catfish, observe their swimming and feeding behavior.
+Specimens with sunken bellies may be undernourished and in poor health.

 Lifespan